andytluminosity/InquireLists/README.md

 - Ask and receive answers to inquiries about a certain list and its items

 ## Installation
-- [ ] Install npm

-	Follow the instructions in the following doc to install npm: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm

 - [ ] Install Python 3.9

   On Windows visit `https://www.python.org/downloads/windows/`